open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Extracts the value from an incoming request.
 For example, from the headers of an HTTP request.

-If a cross-cutting concern value could not be parsed from the carrier, the implementation MUST NOT throw an exception.
+If a value can not be parsed from the carrier for a cross-cutting concern, the implementation MUST NOT throw an exception.
 It MUST store a value in `Context` that the implementation can recognize as a null or empty value.